santiment/academy/src/docs/sanbase/social-trends/index.md

 ![noborder](image7.png)

-Our AI integrations helps readers understand of the reasons behind the sudden rise in popularity of a word.
+Our AI integration helps readers understand the reasons behind the sudden rise in popularity of a word.
 Previously, people could infer the context from the word cloud of related words, but now AI gives a more specific answer based on many inputs and sources.
 In short, it answers the